Ardashir I

 There are various historical reports about Ardashir's lineage and ancestry.
-According to Al-Tabari's History of the Prophets and Kings, Ardashir was son of Papak, son of Sasan.
-Another narrative that exists in Kar-Namag i Ardashir i Pabagan and Ferdowsi's Shahnameh also states it says that Ardashir was born from the marriage of Sasan, a descendant of Darius III, with the daughter of Papak, a local governor in Pars.
+According to al-Tabari's History of the Prophets and Kings, Ardashir was son of Papak, son of Sasan.
+Another narrative recorded in Kar-Namag i Ardashir i Pabagan and Ferdowsi's Shahnameh states that Ardashir was born from the marriage of Sasan, a descendant of Darius III, with the daughter of Papak, a local governor in Pars.

-According to Al-Tabari's report, Ardashir was born in the outskirts of Istakhr, Pars.
+According to al-Tabari's report, Ardashir was born in the outskirts of Istakhr, Pars.
 Al-Tabari adds that Ardashir was sent to the lord of Fort Darabgard when he was seven years old.
 After the lord's death, Ardashir succeeded him and became the commander of Fort Darabgard.
-Al-Tabari continues that afterward, Papak overthrew the local Persian shah named Gochihr and appointed his son, Shapur, instead of him.
-According to Al-Tabari's report, Shapur and his father, Papak, suddenly died and Ardashir became the ruler of Pars.
-Tension rose between Ardashir and the Parthian empire and eventually on April 28, 224, Ardashir faced the army of Artabanus IV in the Hormozdgan plain and Artabanus, the Parthian shahanshah, was killed during the battle.
+Afterwards, Papak overthrew the local Persian shah named Gochihr and appointed his son, Shapur, instead of him.
+Shapur and his father, Papak, suddenly died and Ardashir became the ruler of Pars.
+Tension rose between Ardashir and the Parthian empire, and eventually on April 28, 224, Ardashir faced the army of Artabanus IV in the Hormozdgan plain, where the Parthian shahanshah was defeated and killed in battle.

 According to the royal reports, it was Papak who overthrew Gochihr, the local Persian shah, and appointed his son, Shapur, instead of him; Ardashir refused to accept Shapur's appointment and removed his brother and whosoever stood against him and then minted coins with his face drawn on and his father, Papak's behind.
 It is probable that the determining role that is stated about Ardashir in leading the rebellion against the central government is the product of the later historical studies.
 Papak had probably united most of Pars under his rule by then.